Bishops in Calvinism: Continental Calvinism

-Bishops are absent from mainstream Calvinism in most Continental Calvinist traditions such as The Netherlands, South Africa, Switzerland and France.
+Bishops are absent from mainstream Calvinism in most Continental Calvinist traditions such as the Netherlands, South Africa, Switzerland and France.

 Eastern Europe

-The Reformed Church in Hungary and the Reformed Diocese of Transylvania in Romania are historically Calvinist but organise life into districts led by elected bishops (püspök).
+All Hungarian Reformed churches in Europe are historically Calvinist but organise life into districts led by elected bishops (püspök).
 These bishops preside and represent their districts but are constrained by synodical governance and do not claim apostolic succession in a sacramental sense.

 The Polish Reformed Church bodies historically used superintendent (sometimes translated as bishop) for regional leaders under synodal control.

-Union Churches
+Union churches

 Certain united or federation churches with substantial Reformed components employ bishop or superintendent as a constitutional office shared across Lutheran–Reformed unions.
 These churches mostly tend to be in either the mostly German United tradition such as the Prussian Union of Churches) or the more recent Leuenberg tradition.
 Authority remains legally synodal rather than prelatical.

 Presbyterianism

 The national Church of Scotland and most Scottish Presbyterian churches reject episcopacy; leadership is through kirk sessions, presbyteries and General Assembly moderators.
 Early Scottish reformers briefly used the title superintendent (not sacramental bishops) for regionally tasked ministers.
 However due to Charles I of England's appointment of Scottish Bishops to try to bring more ceremonial Anglican forms into Scotland, the General Assembly of the Church of Scotland expelled the bishops, starting the Bishops' Wars and hostility to bishops became a tenet of Scottish Calvinist thought.

-After an attempt to restore bishops to Scotland after the Restoration in 1660, although this was ended when William III ascended to the throne in 1688 Now the Presbyterian settlement has dispensed with diocesan oversight in favour of presbyteries and synods.
+After an attempt to restore bishops to Scotland after the Restoration in 1660, although this was ended when William III ascended to the throne in 1688.
+Now the Presbyterian settlement has dispensed with diocesan oversight in favour of presbyteries and synods.

 Today the term bishop when used in the Church of Scotland refers to a minister who is placed in charge of a person training for the ministry is referred to as the student's bishop.
 Most of the former mission churches from the Presbyterian tradition, such as America, South Korea and Nigeria follow presbyterial polity without diocesan bishops.